 What fish species can I catch?

-It depends on the lake, but common catches include largemouth bass, smallmouth bass, crappie, bluegill, catfish, striped bass, and white bass.
-Some lakes also offer trout or walleye fishing.
+It depends on the lake, but common catches include largemouth bass, smallmouth bass, spotted bass, crappie, bluegill, catfish, striped bass, white perch, and white bass.
+Some lakes also offer trout, walleye, or muskie.

 Is there a size or bag limit?